feranco/feranco.github.io/_posts/2020-01-14-max-subarray.md

 # Kanade's algorithm

-The Kanade's algorithm is based on the observation that the maximum sum of a subarray ending at a given index “i” can be computed obtained either adding the element at index “i” to the maximum sum of a subarray ending at index “i-1” or starting a new sum with the element at index “i”.
+The Kanade's algorithm is based on the observation that the maximum sum of a subarray ending at a given index “i” can be computed either adding the element at index “i” to the maximum sum of a subarray ending at index “i-1” or starting a new sum with the element at index “i”.
 So, the solution to the problem can be described using the following recursive formula: MS(i) = max[MS(i-1) + A[i] , A[i]] , where MS(i) is the maximum sum of a subarray ending at index i.
 The time complexity of this approach is O(N) and it is optimal.

 ```cpp
 int maxSubArray(vector<int>& nums) {